wellwright-labs/pulse/docs/spec.md

 ### Speed & Defaults

-Check-ins should complete in <30 seconds.
+Checkins should complete in <30 seconds.
 All prompts have defaults:
 - Ratings: 3 (middle)
 - Booleans: false/no
 - Text: empty (skipped)